kcampos/Kuali-Sakai-Functional-Test-Automation-Framework/Sakai/OAE/API/README.md

 ## Documentation:

-RDocs can be found at [rubydoc.info](http://rubydoc.info/gems/sakai-oae-test-api)
+RDocs for this project can be found at [rubydoc.info](http://rubydoc.info/gems/sakai-oae-test-api)

 ## Requirements: